 Municipal Funding: Critical to America’s Economic Growth

-As the Puerto Rico government enters its 4th year of bankruptcy proceedings under the supervision of the federally appointed Oversight Board (at a cost of hundreds of millions of dollars funded by taxpayers), it is useful to understand what role municipal funding plays in economic revitalization efforts.
+As the Puerto Rico government enters its 5th year of bankruptcy proceedings (at a cost of hundreds of millions of dollars funded by taxpayers), it is useful to understand what role municipal funding plays in economic revitalization efforts.

 - It has been demonstrated that for each infrastructure dollar spent, there is a significant return on that municipal investment.
 S&P Global Ratings’ Chief Economist recently estimated that for a $2 trillion investment in infrastructure, it could generate a multiplier of 2.7.**